federicomariamassari/udacity-rsend/README.md

 _Combine SLAM, pure localization, navigation, and programming of ROS nodes in C++ to operate a robot that can autonomously move objects within an environment._

-This capstone project is the summa of
+This capstone project builds on the experience gained in previous assignments to deploy a robot that can fetch and deliver items on its own in a Gazebo world.

 __[Link to code](/projects/p5/catkin_ws/src/)__